Yashprajapati01/iot_health_appp/README.md

 3. Real-Time Data:
 After successfully connecting to a device, the app starts fetching data like Heart Rate, SpO2, and Temperature, and displays it in real-time using Syncfusion Flutter Charts.
 4. Add Device:
-Users can add devices by entering a device name and selecting the connection type (Bluetooth or Wi-Fi) through a clean and intuitive dialog.
+Users can add devices by entering a device name and selecting the connection type (Bluetooth or Wi-Fi) through a clean and intuitive dialog for the mock data.

 ---